ahmedmujtba/tech230-iac/ansible-setup.md

 tasks to create a playbook to install nodejs:

+share app folder to vagrant in controller

+from controller to web only use playbook

+`ansible web -m copy -a "src=/etc/ansible/app dest=/home/vagrant"`

+sudo nano config_app.yml

 - using a playbook setup nodejs required version
 - copy required data into web server
 - npm start